howeyc/luakit-modules/README.md

 Integrate with [pass](https://passwordstore.org) or [age-pass](https://github.com/howeyc/age-pass) using a dmenu-like selector.

-When hovering a 'password' type input, press <Ctrl-p> to open the menu.
+When in input mode, press <Ctrl-p> to open the menu.
 The assumption is the program you run will put the password on the clipboard.
 You then paste it yourself.
 It's basically a hotkey to run the menu, that's all.